Women Financial Statistics – A Look At The Data

 (Source: CNBC)

-Finally, women are more likely than men to experience job insecurity and layoffs.
-All of these factors contribute to the reality that women are more likely than men to live paycheck to paycheck.
+Finally, women experience greater job insecurity and layoffs than men.
+These factors collectively contribute to the reality that women are more likely than men to live paycheck to paycheck.

 In what’s referred to as “the pink tax,” women pay 7% more on average for female-marketed goods like tampons, razors, deodorant, shampoo, and more – even items that aren’t just for women.
 It adds up to $82,000 or more over the course of a woman’s lifetime.